 Is Paris Safe for Solo Travelers?

 If you have decided to travel to Paris alone, you are in for an exciting adventure.
-However, it is normal to worry about safety when visiting any big city (especially if you are a woman traveling alone for the first time!).
+However, you may be wondering: is Paris safe?
+It is normal to worry about safety when visiting any big city (especially if you are a woman traveling alone for the first time!).
 The truth is that Paris is relatively safe if you stay vigilant.

 Unfortunately, harassment is more common in Paris than in many other European cities, which can make it daunting to travel solo.
 During my second day there, a man followed me off the train while continuously catcalling me.
 Luckily this was in broad daylight, and I could quickly walk to an area with more people and lose him.